by Martin Maenza, adapted and expanded from Crisis on Infinite Earths #10 by Marv Wolfman and George Pérez

 Despero shook his head in panic.
 “Phobia — it won’t work with her,” he warned.
 “That’s Platinum of the Metal Men!
 Sh-she’s a robot!”

-“Red-head’s right!” the determined female member of the Metal Men said.
+“Red-Head’s right!” the determined female member of the Metal Men said.
 “And I’m a mighty angry robot at that!”
 Platinum sent a punch flying, stretching out her robotic arm so she could nail Despero, Phobia, and Per Degaton in one fell swoop.

-While the battle raged in the main room of the frozen lair, inside the icy prison that held seven people and one talking tiger, a rescue was in progress.
+While the battle raged in the main room of the frozen lair, within the icy prison that held seven people and one talking tiger, a rescue was in progress.
 The blue-and-red-garbed Atom materialized within the cold storage, his sword drawn.

 “Luckily the villains didn’t think to post a guard inside,” he muttered to himself.
 The Atom glanced at the prisoners.
-“OK, J’onn told me to free a certain one first — one of the boys.”
+“Okay, J’onn told me to free a certain one first — one of the boys.”
 He flipped through the air, and the heavyset one with a red cap on his head caught sight of the moving form.
 Fat Billy Batson’s eyes grew wide as the tiny figure landed on the red-sweatered shoulder of his friend.